keptn-workshops/getting-started/04_Automatic_remediation/README.md

   keptn add-resource --project=simpleproject --service=simplenode --stage=production --resource=remediation.yaml
   ```

-* We can also add another SLO file (in this case to our production stage) to verify if our remediation action has been successful.
+* You can also add another SLO file (in this case to your production stage) to verify if your remediation action has been successful.
 Execute the following command:

   ```
   keptn add-resource --project=simpleproject --service=simplenode --stage=production --resource=slo-self-healing.yaml --resourceUri=slo.yaml